Manashosting.com spams again, so this means war

 Manashosting.com is not really that bad…… are they?

-Since 2010 Manashosting.com has been up to the same tricks, which are not just limited to spamming my Yahoo and Hotmail accounts.
-Manashosting.com also likes to comment spam forums and blogs with fake positive reviews, often for the sake of drowning out negative reviews.
-One of the worst sites to show case Manashosting.com public relation spamming attempts is:
+Since 2010, Manashosting.com has been up to the same tricks, which are not just limited to spamming my Yahoo and Hotmail accounts.
+Manashosting.com also likes to comment on spam forums and blogs with fake positive reviews, often for the sake of drowning out negative reviews.
+One of the worst sites to showcase Manashosting.com public relations spamming attempts is:

-Given that I have penetrated a first page Manashosting.com reviews, I have also been targeted with fake positive reviews.
-Which is probable because I also have a lot of negative reviews from their past customers.
-The biggest blatant give away that they fake their reviews is that most of the comments come from the same ip address.
-The other is that they may seem like different people but they put in the same email address and/or domain for many of these reviews.
+Given that I have penetrated the first page of Manashosting.com reviews, I have also been targeted with fake positive reviews.
+This is probable because I also have a lot of negative reviews from their past customers.
+The biggest blatant giveaway that they fake their reviews is that most of the comments come from the same IP address.
+The other is that they may seem like different people, but they put in the same email address and/or domain for many of these reviews.